BZemba87/guessing-game/README.md

 - After the above change, this then caused the "You got it in X tries" to start printing when it wasn't meant to.
 I fixed this by adding the "You have run out of guesses" code into an else statement.

+- The program had a bug where after selecting the difficulty level the user is asked what's the number and if the user gives invalid/empty data, the program asks the user to choose the difficulty level again instead of asking the user what the number is again.
+This wasn't a good user experience so this was fixed by adding two functions - generate_number() and gets_guess_number().

-- A bug exists where "You have run out of guesses!
-The number was 0" will sporadically appear at the end of each game alongside the correct message.
+- There was a bug that existed where print message "You have run out of guesses!
+The number was 0" would sporadically appear at the end of some games alongside the correct message.
+Josh in Tutor Support helped me figure out this was activated when invalid data was entered while selecting difficulty level.
+To handle the invalid data I was running the play_game() function inside itself but as the game hadn't actually been played, it was triggering the "You have run out of guesses" print message.
+I fixed this by setting a boolean to a variable - continue_play = False.

+- An error (UnboundLocalError: local variable 'guess' referenced before assignment) was fixed by declaring the guess variable.

 # Technologies